Wizmann/pidgin-openfetion/README.md

 ## The Story

-I used pidgin-openfetion to send messages to my girl friend.
+I used pidgin-openfetion to send messages to my ex gf.
 But now, no messages are sent to anyone anymore.